MattBrooks95/notes/identification_authorization/oidc.md

 You must validate JWSTs on your server if they come from public clients (which your SPA will be) [Google has a guide for this](https://developers.google.com/identity/openid-connect/openid-connect#validatinganidtoken)

+# Provider
+The identity provider is the web service that does the authentication.
+The client will direct users who are not logged in to the provider, and send it a `redirect_uri`, a link that the provider will send the user to when authorization is done.
+This is how they get back to the client after finishing their authentication.
+Here, the server should return a 302 'found' status code, and all of the required fields for the flow being used.

 # JWT Libraries
 ## Server Side
 comprehensive list [here](https://jwt.io/libraries)